glycerine/latch/README.md

 support for close()-ing more than once.
 I was inspired to write a library just to make multiple-closes not crash.
-It improves channels work, but latches would be even better.
+It improves usability some, but latches would be even better.
 (See https://github.com/glycerine/idem
 for that library).